geerlingguy/mac-dev-playbook/README.md

 - Vim config.
 My .vimrc is a mess
 - Sublime Text - install [Package Control](https://packagecontrol.io/installation) and sync settings/packages
-- Copy ~/bin over
+- Copy `~/bin` over
-- VirtualBox and [Karabiner-Elements](https://pqrs.org/osx/karabiner/) may fail to install due to kext security permissions.
+- VirtualBox and [Karabiner-Elements](https://pqrs.org/osx/karabiner/) may fail to install due to kext security permissions and require manually approving them in `System Preferences > Security`.
 I have seen this repeatedly with VirtualBox so I took it out of the homebrew casks for now.
-Interestingly, these failures never happen on my test VM...I'm pretty sure something is getting disabled in order to for macOS to even boot but haven't figured out what yet.
+Interestingly, these failures never happen on my test VM...I'm pretty sure something is getting disabled in order for macOS to even boot but haven't figured out what yet.

 ## Testing the Playbook